qgis/QGIS-Documentation/docs/user_manual/working_with_vector/vector_properties.rst

 * |stackedBar| :guilabel:`Stacked bars`, stacks bars of varying colors for each attribute on top of each other vertically or horizontally;
 * |stackedDiagram| :guilabel:`Stacked diagram`, stacks diagrams of equal or varying types, next to each other, vertically or horizontally.
+More details at :ref:`Stacked Diagrams <stacked_diagrams>`.

 In the top right corner of the :guilabel:`Diagrams` tab, the |autoPlacementSettings|
 :sup:`Automated placement settings (applies to all layers)` button provides